Attack breakdowns: Championship, 2019/20

-Now that we’ve reached the end of the season, I thought it was worth updating the club-by-club attack breakdowns.
+Now we’re at the end of the season I thought it was worth refreshing the club-by-club attack breakdowns.
 These are explained in detail here, but in summary they are simple scatter graphics that work as follows:

 Each graphic shows a club’s main attacking players: those who have:

 - Featured for at least a quarter of their total pitch minutes in the league this season, and